Astellas DX Strategy Series Vol. 3: A New Approach to Clinical Trials Powered by Patient Voice and Technology

 Astellas believes introducing technology is a means for enhancing, rather than dictating, clinical trials and that the industry must prioritize patient voice when considering a shift toward DCTs.

-Marie points to a large-scale Phase 3 women’s health study that was in progress when the pandemic hit.
+When the pandemic hit, large-scale Phase 3 women’s health study that was in progress.
 Serious concerns about retention led Astellas to quickly set up technical capabilities and mobilize home health teams to ensure the patients could continue the trial from their homes.